Faiz0developer/Triweb-Learning/README.md

 Math Object: Get knowledge of Math Object and implement in practice as well.
 Like random, floor, round,max,min,ceil etc.

 Date: Learn all concepts and methods of Date and implement as well.
 Make a small digital clock as well.

+String: Learn and implement concepts of String.
+Different method to initialise a string (new String, String)  using single quote, double quote and template literals.

+String Method: Learn and implement different methods of strings like, indexOf, lastIndexOf, replace,replaceAll,concat, sliced, substr,subString,toLower,toUpper,startsWith,endsWith etc.